March 21 is National French Bread Day. This food holiday is the perfect time to indulge in a comfort food that few can resist.

 Using French bread in recipes

-Another day to celebrate French Bread Day is National Homemade soup day.
+Another day to celebrate French Bread Day is National Homemade Soup Day.
 After all, nothing is better with soup than French Bread!

 French bread is a very versatile bread.
 You can use it in both sweet and savory dishes.
 They make a great base for bread pudding and a wonderful accompaniment to a bowl of French onion soup.